 Quality performance is a strong indicator of whether a hospital needs additional staff.
 If a hospital continually misses the mark on patient satisfaction, it could be due to staffing shortages.
-Here are the top indicators healthcare staffing firms use to determine the need for clinicians.
+Here are the top indicators that healthcare staffing firms use to determine the need for clinicians.

 Which hospitals contract with staffing firms?